MTB (TV program)

 The show was known for its many formats and host changes over the years.
-Magandang Tanghali Bayan – the original run of MTB – is the fourth longest running noontime show of ABS-CBN after It's Showtime (2009–present), Eat Bulaga!
-(1989–1995) and Wowowee (2005–2010), staying on air for 4 years, 2 months and 22 days from 1998 to 2003.
-Other MTB incarnations such as Masayang Tanghali Bayan (2003–2004) and MTB Ang Saya Saya (2004–2005) stayed on air for around one year each, before Wowowee eventually took over.
+Magandang Tanghali Bayan – the original run of MTB – is the fourth longest running noontime show of ABS-CBN after It's Showtime, Eat Bulaga! and Wowowee, staying on air for 4 years, 2 months and 22 days from 1998 to 2003.
+Other MTB incarnations such as Masayang Tanghali Bayan and MTB Ang Saya Saya stayed on air for around one year each, before Wowowee eventually took over.
 Including all of its iterations however, MTB was ABS-CBN's longest running daily noontime show until It's Showtime surpassed its run in 2016.

 History

 Magandang Tanghali Bayan/Esep-Esep (1998–2003)

-As ABS-CBN decided to axe Sang Linggo nAPO Sila, the management decided to produce 2 noontime variety shows, one airing daily and one airing weekly.
-ABS-CBN's new daily noontime show Magandang Tanghali Bayan started premiering on November 30, 1998, airing from 12 noon to 1:30 pm, Philippine time.
+As ABS-CBN decided to remove Sang Linggo nAPO Sila, the management decided to produce 2 noontime variety shows, one airing daily and one airing weekly.
+ABS-CBN's new daily noontime show Magandang Tanghali Bayan (MTB), started premiering on November 30, 1998, airing between 12:00 and 13:30, Philippine time.
 The weekly noontime show, APO Hiking Society's Sabado Live occupied the Saturday timeslot.
-The original hosts of "MTB" were Randy Santiago, John Estrada, Willie Revillame, Christine Jacob-Sandejas, Roderick Paulate, Vanessa del Bianco, Yen Serrano, and Amy Perez.
+The original hosts of MTB were Randy Santiago, John Estrada, Willie Revillame, Christine Jacob-Sandejas, Roderick Paulate, Vanessa del Bianco, Yen Serrano, and Amy Perez.
 The show aired live from Studio 3 of ABS-CBN Broadcasting Center in Quezon City.
-This marks the return of Christine Jacob to ABS-CBN since she left when she was a co-host of now rival Eat Bulaga! which moved to rival network GMA Network in 1995.
+This marks the return of Christine Jacob to ABS-CBN since she left when she was a co-host of now rival Eat Bulaga! which moved to the rival network GMA Network in 1995.

 The show assumed most of the segments and staff from its predecessor 'Sang Linggo nAPO Sila during its first season.
 Meanwhile, former Tropang Trumpo director Edgar Mortiz also joined the show as the show's creative consultant.
-Among the most popular segments from APO's previous noontime show was "Calendar Girl", a daily pageant where girls 15–21 years of age participate in the talent and question and answer portions hosted by Estrada, Santiago and Revillame.
-To continue the chronology of the pageant (where monthly winners from January to December of the previous year converge to compete in the Grand Finals of the following year), management decided to include the January–November monthly winners from the defunct "APO" show in the "MTB" grand coronation that happened on January 2, 1999.
+Among the most popular segments from APO's previous noontime show was "Calendar Girl", a daily pageant where girls between 15–21 years of age participate in the talent and question-and-answer portions hosted by Estrada, Santiago and Revillame.
+To continue the chronology of the pageant (where monthly winners from January to December of the previous year converge to compete in the Grand Finals of the following year), management decided to include the January–November monthly winners from the defunct "APO" show in the MTB grand coronation that happened on January 2, 1999.